balciemrah/TME_Analyzer_20240320/README.md

 This window is to facilitate the phenotype selection so feel free to play around with all the different buttons and drag controllers in the axis display to explore the possibilities.

 ## Downstream analysis
 It is always a good practice to save your analysis when finished, and reapply it.
-So let's look at these two options first
+So, let's look at these two options first
 ### Saving analysis
 You can save your image, analysis parameters and the analysis results by clicking `Saving -> Save Workplace`.
-This exports the image and analysis as a ".picle" file.
+This exports the image and analysis as a ".pickle" file.

 ### Loading analysis
 You can load saved analysis through `Load -> Load Workspace`.